Which listings require payment?

 Your first listing is free to allow you to try the service.
-This free listing applies to only the first listing posted under your account in a state that charges a weekly fee.
-You do not get a free listing for your first listing in each state.
-You get one free listing per account.
-The free first listing applies to only one account per household.
+This free listing applies to only the first listing posted under your account.
+You get one free listing per household, and the free first listing applies to only one account per household.

 I only have one listing.
 Will I be charged?

 The first listing activated in your account is free until it expires (see “Which listings require payment?”), so there will be no charge for the first listing in your account.
 Only one account per household is eligible for this free listing.

 Will I have to pay if I have listings in more than one state?

 Regardless of your location, your first listing is free until it expires (see “Which listings require payment?”).
 Additional listings will require payment.
 Rates may vary by location (see “How much does it cost to list a rental property?”).